Seagate/S3-Kinetic/README.KINETIC.md

    Go to this web site to install golang:
       https://tecadmin.net/install-go-on-ubuntu

-2. Install MinIO-Kinetic:
+2. Checkout MinIO-Kinetic:
-   The MinIO and kineticd are now under one roof for compiling.
-Clone albany-minio:

          git clone ssh://git@lco-esd-cm01.colo.seagate.com:7999/in/albany-minio.git

-3. Compile and run MinIO or s3kinetic.X.Y:
-The script s3kinetic.sh will be used to start the compiling.
-The command is the following:

-         ./s3kinetic.sh arg1 arg2
-         arg1 = X86 or ARM
-         arg2 = NONSMR or SMR or LAMARRKV

-   The NONSMR or SMR is the disk drive type.
-NONSMR is implied that the standard SATA disk drive.
-SMR is for the standard SMR SATA interface drive with zac media management.

-   There will be two executable files exactly the same, but they have different names as shown below:
-      - minio
-      - s3kinetic.arg1.arg2

-   Examples:
-   * s3kinetic.ARM.LAMARRKV
-   * s3kinetic.X86.NONSMR
-   * s3kinetic.X86.SMR

-   The above examples are the combinations that were tested.
-The other combinations like s3kinetic.ARM.NONSMR, s3kinetic.ARM.SMR are not in the CMakeList.txt configuration, therefore they may not be compiled.
-These combinations may be used by INTERPOSER.

 ---

 ## Compilation

-Under `albany-minio` directory, there is `kineticd` directory.
-Any change in "kineticd" directory can be committed normally using git commands(`git add`, `git commit`...).
-Any change in "albany-minio" directory  can be committed normally using git commands (`git add`, `git commit`...).
+The steps to compile MinIO (s3kinetic.x.y) depends on the target architecture.

+### x86
+It is enough to type the following command in the main folder (`albany-minio`):

+         make -f Makefile.x86

+### ARM
-To compile MinIO (s3kinetic.x.y), assume that the following directories are under user's home directory:
+Assuming that the following directories are under user's home directory:
    - albany-minio
    - uboot-linux (this is uboot for ARM)
-   - make sure the branch for kineticd is `features/kinetic-minio-skinny-5MBvalue`

-If this is the first time, do the following (assuming the current directory is `~/albany-minio`):
+If this is the first time, do the following:
    - go to `uboot-linux` directory and call this command:

          ./build_embedded_image.sh -t ramdef

-To compile, do the following:
+Go to the `albany-minio` folder and do the following:

-- for ARM:

          make -f Makefile.arm

-- for x86:

-         make -f Makefile.x86

 ---